3dlg-hcvc/SceneEval/README.md

 ```

 ## Acknowledgements
-This work was funded in part by the Sony Research Award Program, a CIFAR AI Chair, a Canada Research Chair, NSERC Discovery Grants, and enabled by support from the \href{https://alliancecan.ca/}{Digital Research Alliance of Canada}.
+This work was funded in part by the Sony Research Award Program, a CIFAR AI Chair, a Canada Research Chair, NSERC Discovery Grants, and enabled by support from the [Digital Research Alliance of Canada](https://alliancecan.ca/).
 We thank Nao Yamato, Yotaro Shimose, and other members on the Sony team for their feedback.
 We also thank Qirui Wu, Xiaohao Sun, and Han-Hung Lee for helpful discussions.